nitram509/ld6001-ms72sf1-connector/README.md

 * ld6001a
 * ms72sf1

-## How to run tool?
+## Usage

-The connector is web applicaton, which requires modern web browser.
+The connector is a web application, which requires a modern web browser to be used.
 Also, you need to run a web server.
-You can use Python's built-in web server.
+You can use Python's built-in web server within this repository's root folder:
 ```shell
 # requires Python 3.x
 python -m http.server 8000
 ```
 Then you can access the web application by opening http://localhost:8000/index.html

+## Development hints

-## Minify Javascript files
+### Minify Javascript files

 ```shell
 esbuild --minify --loader=js < index.js > index.min.js